A NSW Government website

 Apply for a native animal keeper licence

-Information about how to apply and pay for licences to keep native animals.
+Find information about how to apply and pay for licences to keep native animals.

-To keep a native reptile, bird, frog or mammal as a pet you need to first have a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Department of Climate Change, Energy, the Environment and Water (National Parks and Wildlife Service).
-The type of biodiversity conservation licence needed depends on the species and number of animals you want to keep.
+To keep a native reptile, bird, frog or mammal as a pet, you need to first have a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Department of Climate Change, Energy, the Environment and Water (National Parks and Wildlife Service).

 You must be at least 16 years old to apply for a licence to keep native animals.
-If you are under 16 years of age the licence application must be in the name of your legal parent/guardian.
+If you are under 16 years of age, the licence application must be in the name of your legal parent/guardian.

 Some animals are only available to people who hold an advanced licence.
-These animal keepers have many years of experience keeping species that may be difficult and dangerous to maintain, or are of a higher conservation significance.
+These animal keepers have many years of experience keeping species that may be difficult and dangerous to maintain or are of a higher conservation significance.

 There are 41 native bird species you can keep without a licence.